SmartMeshFoundation/Photon/docs/matrix.md

 # Matrix-Regservice
 Matrix-regservice is used as a third-party application service for Matrix.
-The main function is to limit the Matrix HomeServer used by SmartRaiden to only accept valid Raiden user registration.
+The main function is to limit the Matrix HomeServer used by Photon to only accept valid photon user registration.
-That is, users registered on this Matrix server can only be SmartRaiden nodes.
+That is, users registered on this Matrix server can only be Photon nodes.
 These nodes have a uniform name and can guarantee that these users must have the corresponding private key to register.

 ## Matrix HomeServer Deployment